hyunbin-kang/solver-input-edit/README.md

 0.0    0.0    0.5      1e6
 ```

+The 1st input file can utilze this code, while the 2nd input file can't.

 For the AADL's in-house code, the UMSAPv and IUPAN can use this code, but it doesn's operate in MSAPv's input file.

 ## User Guide